 Table 5: Here we present the means ± standard deviances of spring and summer for species abundances, trophic guild abundances, and migratory classes abundances between each mesohabitat type, and behavior type.
 Frequency of behaviors exhibited by differing bird species and trophic guilds were significantly different between each other.

+APPENDIX and cut vegetated and non-veg - just use the three levels models.